medanielle/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab4.2 Answered.md

 Design a program that prompts the user to enter a number within the range of 1 through 10.
 The program should display the Roman numeral version of that number.
 If the number is outside the range of 1 through 10, the program should display an error message.

 module main()
+            //Decalre variables
+        declare int userNum
+        getData()
+        getRoman()

+    module getData()
+                //get data from user function, and check for correctness Display "Enter a number 1-10: "
+        input userNum
+        if userNum <1 OR userNum >10 then
+            Display "Error, number out of range"

+    module getRoman()
+                    ///this function prints the correct roman numeral select userNum
+            Case 1:
+                Display userNum, " is I in Roman numerals" Case 2:
+                Display userNum, " is II in Roman numerals" Case 3:
+                Display userNum, " is III in Roman numerals" Case 4:
+                Display userNum, " is IV in Roman numerals" Case 5:
+                Display userNum, " is V in Roman numerals" Case 6:
+                Display userNum, " is VI in Roman numerals" Case 7:
+                Display userNum, " is VII in Roman numerals" Case 8:
+                Display userNum, " is VIII in Roman numerals" Case 9:
+                Display userNum, " is IX in Roman numerals" Case 10:
+                Display userNum, " is X in Roman numerals"
+            Default:
+                Display "Error, number out of range"